What is Tai Chi Chuan

 Yang Luchan (1800-1873) the father of the Yang-style Tai Chi Chuan learned the original Chen Style Tai Chi Chuan as a boy.
 In later years he changed the Chen Style form for conventional purposes.
 By dropping some of the more challenging moves, he created a more natural and comfortable form.
 Shortened by his son and further simplified by his grandson, this routine became known as Yang-Style Tai Chi Chuan.
 Popular for its simplicity and relaxing movements, Yang Style Tai Chi Chuan is most widely known for its ease of practice and health benefits.

 In this course, we will explore the Yang Style Standard 24 Form which is a simplified short version of the routine described above.
 The basic requirements and fundamental principles of Tai Chi Chuan (which apply to all styles) are incorporated into our training methods to build a solid foundation and support all levels of practitioners.
 As we progress through the form, our practices will naturally improve balance and muscle strength, increase circulation and flexibility, build your immune system, and bring health and vitality to your daily life.

-Please Note: Yang Style Tai Chi Chuan is an advanced class for Level I and II students only.
-New students wishing to join should have permission from the instructor and/or genuine knowledge of the Basic Principles/Postures of Tai Chi Chuan which are primarily taught in the Tai Chi Basics/Therapeutic Qigong classes.
+Yang Style Tai Chi Chuan is an advanced class for Level I and II students only.
+New students wishing to join Level I or II should have permission from the instructor and/or genuine knowledge of the Basic Principles/Postures of Tai Chi Chuan which are primarily taught in the Tai Chi Basics/Therapeutic Qigong classes.
 Please contact the instructor if you have any questions.
 Thank you.

-PLEASE NOTE: New classes and workshops to be announced~ For more information regarding corporate or private options, please contact the instructor for details.
+PLEASE NOTE: New classes and workshops to be announced ~ For more information regarding corporate or private options, please contact the instructor.